Krarilotus/Ascension/Documentation/AscensionGameplayGuide.md

-# Bootstrap Gameplay Guide
+# Ascension Gameplay Guide

-v1.10.5T
+v2.0.0

 The guide assumes that the reader has at least basic knowledge of the vanilla game.